arnts/ripples-service/README.md

 # A simple service for build and code statistics from VSTS

-Integrates with Visual Studio Team Services (VSTS) using vsts-node-api, and returns a flat JSON structure.
+Provides a super simple REST API for build and code stats by integrating with Visual Studio Team Services (VSTS) using vsts-node-api.
 Written in TypeScript for Node.js.

 ## Want to run this service?